- October 21, 2016

-Have you opened one of the analysis programs and you just stand in front of candlestick chart without knowing what all the candles and formations mean?
+Have you opened one of the analysis programs and you found yourself in a situation when you do not know what all those candles and formations mean?
 Then you came to the right place, take your seat lesson about candlestick is just about to start!

-Learning how to read from a candlestick chart is one of the basic tasks in technical analysis no matter whether you trade forex, binary options or any other financial instrument.
-The first thing which can pop up in your head when you look at the chart can be, what each candle means.
-And there is very easy and sophisticated answer for that: „moment of price in a certain period of time“.
+Learning how to read from a candlestick chart is one of the basic tasks in technical analysis no matter whether you trade forex, cryptocurrencies, binary options or any other financial instrument.
+The first thing which can pop up in your head when you look at a chart can be, what each candle means.
+There is a very easy answer to that: „price movement over a certain time period“.

-When we use charts we have to set time frame, which is a time period which will each candle represents.
-So in case, we select the time frame of 5 minutes, then one candle will speak for 5 minutes of moments on the market.
+When we work with charts we have to set a time frame, which is a time period that will each candle represent.
+So in case, we select the time frame 5 minutes, then one candle will speak for 5 minutes of moments on the market.
 Pretty logical, am I right?
-The time frame can be selected from a period of 1 minute to 5 minutes, 30 minutes,1 hour or even a year.
-So if you see on your chart 30 candles it means you are looking at the last 150 minutes of price development.
+The time frame can be a 1 minute, 5 minutes, 30 minutes, 1 hour or even a year.
+So if you see on your chart 30 candles it means that you are looking at the last 150 minutes of price development.

-- Where the price was at the beginning of the hour (bearish (red) candle has opening price on the top of the candle, bullish (green) candle has opening price on the bottom of the candle)
+- Where the price was at the beginning of the hour 1) the bearish (red) candle has the opening price on the top of the candle 2) the bullish (green) candle has the opening price on the bottom of the candle)

-- The lowest price which was reached during this hour
+- The lowest price to which the asset dropped during this hour (wick)

-- The highest price which was reached during this hour
+- The highest price which the asset reached during this hour (wick)

 Bearish and bullish candles

 When it comes to candlestick charts we can either have bullish candles or bearish candles.
 The bullish candle represents dominance of the sellers over the buyers and indicates a growing market (usually marked by a green candle).
 Its opponent is the bearish candle which advocates predominance of the buyers over the sellers, that indicates a declining market (usually identified by a red candle).

 Forms and shapes of candles